42BV/spring-boot-starter-saml/README.md

 # Spring Boot Starter SAML

-Library for integrating SAML (ADFS) authentication with Spring Boot / Security.
+Library for integrating SAML authentication with Spring Boot and Security.

 ## Usage